Generalizations and properties of the principal eigenvalue of elliptic operators in unbounded domains: Conditions for the equivalence of the three notions

 Hence, by \thm{l1dec}, $\l(-L,\mc{O}_n)>\t\lambda$ for $n$ large enough.
 It then follows that there exists a positive function $\t\vp\in W^{2,p}_\loc(\mc{O}_n)$, $\fa p<\infty$, satisfying $-L\t\vp=\t\lambda\t\vp$ a.e.~in $\mc{O}_n$.
 In particular, $\t\vp>0$ on $\O\cup T\subset \mc{O}_n$. \end{proof}

-\begin{proof}[Proof of \thm{SC}] All these cases are derived from \thm{equivalence}, which is a powerful tool to understand when equality occurs.
-Thus, the aim is to derive \eq{l1<l1''r}.
+\begin{proof}[Conclusion of the proof of \thm{SC}] Cases 2-4 are derived from \thm{equivalence}, which is a powerful tool to understand when equality occurs.
+Thus, the aim is to prove \eq{l1<l1''r}.

-Case 1) By the definition of $\l''$, it follows that
+Case 2) By the definition of $\l''$, it follows that

 The last limit above is greater than or equal to $\l''(-\t L,\O)=\l(-\t L,\O)$.
 Since $\gamma\geq0$, we see that $\l(-\t L,\O)\geq\l(-L,\O)$.
 Hence, \eq{l1<l1''r} holds.